njuzyh/njuzyh.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in in Computer Science and Technology (September, 2023 - )
+* Ph.D in in Computer Science and Technology (September, 2021 - )
   - School of Computer Science, Nanjing University, China

-* M.E in Computer Science and Technology (September, 2021 - June, 2023)
-  - Department of Computer Science and Technology, Nanjing University, China

 * B.S in Computer Science and Technology (September, 2016 - June, 2020)
   - Department of Computer Science and Technology, Nanjing University, China